AndyIbanez/andyibanez-com/content/posts/ios13-new-search-apis.md

 iOS 13 has provided some very nice improvement and APIs to the UI search APIs.
 In this article we will talk about two of them.

-# UISearchBar finally exposes it's text field
+# UISearchBar finally exposes its text field

 I have been using `UISearchController` and `UISearchBar` for a *very* long time, and I have always found it bizarre that Apple didn't expose its underlying text field property.
 As of iOS 13, the search bar finally exposes it, in the form of a [`UISearchTextField`](https://developer.apple.com/documentation/uikit/uisearchtextfield) object.